Lin Zhao: Themes

 Lin Zhao seems to have known and exploited the tools of the authoritarianism as a means of preserving her message, in 1962 for example, she insisted on handing in her writings before being released on medical parole.
 She knew that they would be filed as evidence against her, but that if she kept them on hand, her friends and family had already destroyed as much of her writings as they could to protect themselves.
 Lin Zhao attempted to inverted the state media from a bastion of lies to the preserver of truth by giving letters to be mailed to them to the prison authorities, these were then preserved as evidence against her, ironically protecting her message.
 Lin Zhao seems to have anticipated this, she stamped her pages in with her signature in blood as a mark of authenticity.
 Jie Li makes the argument that Lin Zhao was writing in anticipation of the future that Lin Zhao was writing not just to "Party Newspapers and its readers, Mao Zedong and the CCP, prison wardens and court judges, family and friends, God and Heaven, the dead and those yet to be born".
 Lin Zhao was also conscious of her choice to write in blood, the cult of CCP martyrs was still popular in these days, indeed Lin Zhao knew a lot about it, having composed a poem in the style of one before, Lin Zhao wrote "Is this not blood".

 "Is this not blood?
 Insidiously exploiting our innocence, childishness, righteousness; exploiting our good and simple hearts, inflaming and harnessing our impassioned spirit.
 When we became more mature, felt alarmed at the absurdity and cruelty of reality, and began demanding our democratic rights, we came to suffer unprecedented persecution, abuse, and repression.
 Isn't this blood?
 Our youth, love, friendship, studies, careers, ambitions, ideals, happiness, freedom ... all that we live for, all that a human being has, were almost completely destroyed and buried by the foul, evil, and hypocritical rule of this totalitarian system.
 Is this not blood?
 This evil regime, which has stained the history of this nation as well as of human civilization, was established, strengthened, and sustained by blood."

 Lin was a convert to Christianity, having attended a Christian missionary school.
 As she languished in prison, she became more committed to her faith.
-Lin Zhao had decided to take on the role of a martyr, a public witness to her faith, her witness would be preserved not despite the confines of prison which removed her from public view and society, but because of it.
-This can be seen in “Roses devoted to the Prosecutor”:
+Lin Zhao had decided to take on the role of a martyr and a public witness to her faith.
+This can be seen in "Roses devoted to the Prosecutor":